IvoBiaus/udacity-project-3/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.9.

+Full single-page e-commerce - an application that allows users to view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process.
+The following pages are available in this application:

+- Product list page: which displays the available products for the user to choose and add to their cart.
+- Product details page: which displays more information about any particular product
+- Shopping cart: which includes the products that the user has added to their cart as well as a form which collects information about the user.
+- Order complete page: which shows the outcome after the user completes the checkout process (i.e., submits the checkout form)
+- 404 Page: When a user tries to acces a page that doesnt exist, allowing him to go back to the shop.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.